Monterey, California: Sports

 The Monterey Amberjacks are a professional baseball team that competes in the independent Pecos League which is not affiliated with Major League Baseball or Minor League Baseball.
 They play their home games at Sollecito Ballpark.

-The Monterey Bay Derby Dames is a non-profit, amateur flat track roller derby league created by skaters for skaters in Monterey County, California.
-They are a member of the Women's Flat Track Derby Association.

-Monterey Bay FC is an expansion team for the USL Championship league, the 2nd division of professional soccer in the US, to start play in March 2022 at Cardinale Stadium in Seaside, California.
-The head coach is Frank Yallop.
+Monterey Bay FC plays in the USL Championship, the second tier of professional soccer in the US, and plays its home matches at Cardinale Stadium in Seaside, California.

+The Monterey Peninsula Soccer League is an adult amateur soccer league featuring teams from Monterey and the surrounding region.

+The PURE Insurance Championship is a gold championship held in Monterey and neighboring Pebble Beach.